It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 Blebbing can also be a sign of when a cell is undergoing apoptosis.

-Mobile cell blisters have also been observed to undergo an approximately uniform life cycle lasting approximately one minute.
+Mobile cell blisters have also undergone an approximately constant life cycle lasting about one minute.

 This includes a phase that involves the initial outward expansion where the membrane separates from the membranous cytoskeleton.